technical-council-nitt/ridenitt-backend/README.md

 `/api/ride/current`

--   GET returns current ride and current group details
+-   GET returns current ride and current accepted invites details
 -   DELETE changes status of current ride to CANCELLED and cancelling all invites and notifiying all accepted invites

 `/api/suggestions` GET returns ride suggestions (according to filter queries)